Studying Sports Sciences in Germany

 Typical questions raised within the subject

-- How do you organize big sports events?
+- How do you organise large sporting events?

-- How do you teach a swimming technique?
+- How do you train for a competition?

 The subject suits you,...

 ... you are not only enthusiastic about sports, but also persistent and tenacious.
 "Sports are not experiential studies," Schwirtz warns.
 A major hurdle in applying to become a teacher is the sports aptitude test, which is usually mandatory.
 It lasts one or two days, and you must compete in disciplines such as athletics, gymnastics, swimming and a ball sport.
 "Those who are motivated and train will pass the test, but there are always individuals who never swam 100 metres for time.
 That's not a good prerequisite," says Schwirtz.

 You should also be interested in research, for example, how to deal with the urge to move in people with dementia.
 A lot of research literature is in English, so you should know the language well.
 Mathematical and scientific knowledge also helps, many calculations are made, for example the trajectory of a javelin or how the body burns carbohydrates.
 "You must learn to read studies and assess, for example, how an exercise class will affect an overweight 60-year-old after hip surgery - much like a pharmacist needs to know how medications work," Schwirtz says.